leabs/dotfiles/README.md

 ```
 3) Add any machine-specific tweaks in `~/.zshrc.local` (loaded automatically if it exists).
 4) Keep the repo and run `git pull` occasionally to receive updates.
-5) Optional: install Oh My Zsh, Powerlevel10k, and plugins (`zsh-autosuggestions`, `zsh-syntax-highlighting`) to enable the theme and extras:
+5) Optional when running the manual steps: install Oh My Zsh, Powerlevel10k, and plugins (`zsh-autosuggestions`, `zsh-syntax-highlighting`) to enable the theme and extras (the bootstrap script does this for you on macOS):
 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)" git clone https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k